Why electrical safety tests are so important

 Each year in the UK, electrical fires claim around 70 lives.
 These fires are mainly caused by poor electrical wiring, poorly maintained electrical appliances and overloading the electrical sockets.

-- Overloaded plug sockets: An extension lead or adaptor will have a limit to how many amps it can take, so to help reduce the risk of fire, be careful not to overload them
+An extension lead or adaptor will have a limit to how many amps it can take, so to help reduce the risk of fire, be careful not to overload them.

-- Regularly check for frayed or worn cables and wires.
 Check to see if the cable is fastened securely to the plug and check the socket for scorch marks.
-You should always carry out these checks before you plug an appliance in
+You should always carry out these checks before you plug an appliance in.

-- Unplug appliances when not in use.
+Unplug appliances when you go to bed or when you go out, unless they’re designed to be left on, like fridges and freezers.
 This helps to reduce the risk of fire.
-Unplug appliances when you go to bed or when you go out unless they are designed to be left on, like fridges and freezers

-- Keep electrical appliances clean and in good working order.
-Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights to prevent them triggering a fire.
+Look out for fuses that blow, circuit-breakers that trip for no obvious reason and flickering lights, to prevent them triggering a fire.

-- Always check that you use the right fuse to prevent overloading.
-When you’re fitting or replacing a fuse, it’s important to use the right fuse for the appliance to make sure the cable doesn’t overheat and that the appliance is protected in the event of a fault
+It’s important to use the right fuse to make sure the cable doesn’t overheat and that the appliance is protected in the event of a fault.

 What can I do to be safe?

-- Use an electrical appliance or socket if you think it's not working property
+- Use an electrical appliance or socket if you think it’s not working properly

 - Cover an appliance or block the air vents